section-engineering-education/engineering-education/content/articles/making-predictions-using-monte-carlo-simulation/index.md

 4. Its **predictions** must be known when an experiment on data input is carried out.\*\*

 ### Understanding Monte Carlo Basics
+ #### Basic steps to be followed in the Monte Carlo process

-For a Monte Carlo model, there are four main steps to come up with the desired result.
+For a Monte Carlo model, there are four main steps to follow, in order to come up with the desired results.

-These are discussed below:
+They are discussed below:

-#### Monte Carlo Process (Basic steps to be followed)

-Follow these steps to come up with your intended model:

 1. **Define inputs probability**